-- (b) The department shall forward both the report and the result of the environmental review to: - (i) The planning commission; - (ii) The applicant and the applicant's designated representative; and - (iii) To the applicable city staff if the proposed amendment applies to land within a city's urban growth area. - (d) The staff report shall evaluate the proposed amendment(s) in relationship to the approval criteria under LCC 17.12.100.
+- (iib) If environmental review determines that the amendment may have a significant impact on the environment, and if acceptance of a final environmental impact statement is not complete by the first business day of April, the department shall move that amendment for consideration until the following year's docket. - (e4) The department shall prepare a staff report that includes recommendations and/or options for each docketed amendment.
+The department shall forward both the report and the result of the environmental review to: - (a) The staff report shall evaluate the proposed amendment(s) in relationship to the approval criteria under LCC 17.12.110 and any other relevant sections of the Lewis County Code.
+If the proposed amendment includes land within a city's urban growth area, the staff report shall also address any comments from the city regarding consistency with the applicable city comprehensive plan and the ability of the city to provide needed utility services. - (b) The department shall forward both the report and the result of the environmental review to: - (i) The planning commission; - (ii) The applicant and the applicant's designated representative; and - (iii) To the applicable city staff if the proposed amendment applies to land within a city's urban growth area. - (d) The staff report shall evaluate the proposed amendment(s) in relationship to the approval criteria under LCC 17.12.100.
 If the proposed amendment includes land within a city's urban growth area, the staff report shall also address any comments from the city regarding consistency with the applicable city comprehensive plan and the ability of the city to provide needed utility services.

-17.12.050 Notice of application.
+17.12.060 Notice of application.

-- (1) For a quasi-judicial amendment, except an amendment to an urban growth area, within 14 days of issuing a letter of completeness under 17.12.040, the county shall issue a notice of application. - (2) The notice of application will be distributed to the applicant and the applicant's representative, the appropriate city when the proposed amendment is within or would expand the urban growth area, county departments, agencies with jurisdiction including tribal governments, and properties as described in 17.12.060(4)(a)(i) and (ii). - (3) The department shall place a notice sign on the project site in a conspicuous location that is clearly visible and readily readable from a public right-of-way that provides primary vehicular access to the subject property.
-The department shall remove and properly dispose of the notice after the comment period is closed. - (4) The notice shall include, but not be limited to, the information required in RCW 36.70B.110(2). - (5) The department shall publish a summary of the notice in the official county newspaper, including the nature and location of the proposal, the date public comments are due, and instructions for obtaining further information.
+- (1) For a quasi-judicial amendment, except an amendment to an urban growth area, within 14 calendar days of issuing a letter of completeness under 17.12.040, the county shall issue a notice of application. - (2) The notice of application will be distributed to the applicant and the applicant's representative, the appropriate city when the proposed amendment is within the urban growth area, county departments, agencies with jurisdiction including tribal governments, and properties as described in 17.12.070(4)(a)(i) and (ii).